Merged attributes

 • Rideshare price

-If you merge Subway/bus price and Rideshare price into Price, and you want the group to appear at the bottom, select Rideshare price under Show group in place of.
+To display the merged Price group at the bottom, select Rideshare price under Show group in place of.

 Formatting

-• Separate lines: Displays each merged attribute on its own line under the group label.
+• Separate lines: Each merged attribute appears on its own line under the group label.

-• Bulleted list: Combines all merged attributes in one line, separated by bullets.
+• Bulleted list: All merged attributes appear on one line, separated by bullets.